-The 9-over-9 compensation program was launched in 2009 to allow for faculty salaries in the Faculty of Arts & Sciences and the School of Forestry & Environmental Studies to be charged to research grants and contracts in a manner that more closely reflects actual sponsored research activities and faculty obligations.
+The 9-over-9 compensation program was launched in 2009 to allow for faculty salaries in the Faculty of Arts & Sciences and the School of the Environment to be charged to research grants and contracts in a manner that more closely reflects actual sponsored research activities and faculty obligations.
 The program is intended to support nine-month faculty engaging in productive non-sponsored University activity during the summer by providing a source of University funding for that activity outside of the academic year.

 Beginning July 1, 2009, the University will permit the charging of salary to sponsored projects during the academic year, coincident with when the effort is devoted to the project.
 Because teaching, advising, mentoring, and departmental and University service are assumed to account for about half of a faculty member’s effort during the academic year, the maximum amount of academic year salary and effort normally chargeable to grants and contracts will be 4.5 months.